 My name is Simon Briercliffe, and I’m a social and cultural historian and geographer.
 I completed an MA in urban geography at King’s College, London in 2010 and came out of that with the realisation that not only does history not mean much without geography, but that geography doesn’t mean a lot without history.
-Every place is a product of its past.
+Every place is a product of its many overlapping histories.
 In 2014 I began a part-time PhD at the University of Birmingham with a working title of “The Stafford Street area of Wolverhampton c.1800-1871: space, demography and ethnicity,” researching lives in poverty in the Victorian Black Country – particularly those in a small part Wolverhampton which became labelled its ‘Irish Quarter.’
 I am also a historical researcher at the wonderful Black Country Living Museum, where I study all sorts of aspects of Black Country society in the last 300 years.

 I have worked with several Heritage Lottery Funded projects in the West Midlands and can offer historical context, research and advice, from the application stage right through to conducting research and disseminating it.
 Most recently, for instance, I have provided research for the HLF-funded Second Generation Stories oral history project and exhibition, and was employed as a researcher by Black Country Living Museum on their £23m Forging Ahead project since 2016.

 I am an experienced writer and public speaker too.
-I have been writing for publications for many years (as well as spending about half my life writing 80,000 word thesis); I am also working on my first book, a history of the Black Country in the post-war period, to be published in 2019.
+I have been writing for publications for many years (as well as spending about half my life writing 80,000 word thesis), and my first book – Forging Ahead: Austerity to Prosperity in the Black Country 1945-1968 – is now available.
 I am also happy to come to talk to your local history society or any other kind of community group.
-I have appeared on ITV Midlands Today, BBC WM, and Black Country Radio, and my research has been profiled in the Irish Post.
+I have appeared on ITV Midlands Today, BBC WM, and Black Country Radio, and my research has been profiled in the Irish Post and Express & Star.

 I can offer historical consultancy, research and talks on a range of social and cultural history subjects from the nineteenth and twentieth centuries: